IAmNini/project-2/README.md

  ![](./src/images/home.png)

-- **Past Flights**
+- **Past Launches**

-By using axios what was previously installed and importing the method in order to use a get request into a `componentDidMount()` function we manage to get all the past flights.
+By using axios that was previously installed and importing the method in order to use a get request into a `componentDidMount()` function we manage to get all the past launches.

 The state will be updated as per this request.